taromero/latte/README.md

 - Add timeout failures.
 - Add code coverage tool support.
 - Add ability to run only tests that cover the changed section of code (?).
-- Allow specifying suite to run on test command.